Bradley P. Jacob, J.D.

-Professor Brad Jacob is a graduate of the University of Chicago Law School and has been an associate professor at Regent University School of Law since 2001.
+Professor Brad Jacob is a graduate of the University of Chicago Law School who joined the faculty of Regent University School of Law as an Associate Professor in 2001.
 His teaching expertise includes Constitutional Law, Foundations of Law, Constitutional Criminal Procedure, and Nonprofit Tax-Exempt Organizations.
 Before coming to Regent, Jacob served as:

-· Director of a Justice Fellowship think-tank at Prison Fellowship Ministries (2000-01).
+- Director of the Justice Fellowship Policy Institute at Prison Fellowship Ministries (2000-01).

 Jacob began his career as an attorney in Baltimore with the major international law firm now known as DLA Piper, and has authored numerous scholarly articles, including those noted below.

 "Professor Brad," as he is known, has been married since 1983 and is the homeschooling father of nine children.
 He is interviewed in print and broadcast media around the country on a regular basis, and serves as a frequent guest on the Christian Broadcasting Network and on Macrini's Morning News Team on WNIS-AM in Hampton Roads.